TryHackMe: Basic Pentesting – Walkthrough

 What is the final password you obtain?

-We found this earlier through vim.
+We found this earlier through the vulnerability in the vim executable.

 Answer: heresareallystrongpasswordthatfollowsthepasswordpolicy